What is Mullvad?

 If you are a more casual user, however, don’t let any of this put you off.
 Mullvad’s software is very easy to use and works flawlessly.
 A three-hour trial might not be much, but it is enough to ensure the service works for you.
 If you still have problems, then the 30-day money-back guarantee should have you covered.

-This is just as well.
-It seems that when it comes to support, you are pretty much on your own.
+This is just as well, as support seems rather slow.
 Given the speed test results and server locations, it is also probably worth suggesting that Mullvad is best suited to European users.

 If you can live with these limitations, I consider Mullvad to be one of the very best VPN services out there.